-- The comprehensiveness of the narrative in describing the demonstrated need in a specific area or areas as required by the RWHAP legislation (e.g., epidemiology including data on new HIV diagnoses, co-morbidities, cost of care, the service needs of emerging populations, unmet need for core medical services, declines in funds available for service delivery, unique service delivery challenges, and need to reengage PLWH that are out of care). - 2) The strength of the applicant's narrative in using relevant data to justify the demonstrated needs.
+- 1) The comprehensiveness of the narrative in describing the demonstrated need in a specific area or areas as required by the RWHAP legislation (e.g., epidemiology including data on new HIV diagnoses, co-morbidities, cost of care, the service needs of new or emerging populations, unmet need for core medical services, declines in funds available for service delivery, unique service delivery challenges, and need to reengage people with HIV that are out of care). - The strength of the applicant's narrative in using relevant data to justify the demonstrated needs.

-Criteria 2: RESPONSE (30 points) - Corresponds to Section IV's Project Narrative -Methodology, Implementation Plan Narrative, and Resolution of Challenges (IV, 2, ii)
+Criterion 2: RESPONSE (30 points) - Corresponds to Section IV's Project Narrative - Methodology, Implementation Plan Narrative, and Resolution of Challenges (See Section IV.2.ii)